smills35-source/Repo-1/README.md

 # Repo-1
-The first repository of the semester.
+Hello everyone, this is my first repository of the semester.